okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/authcodepkce/setup-app.md

 7. Specify the **Sign-in redirect URIs** to redirect the User with their authorization code.
 8. Fill in the remaining details for your app integration, then click **Save**.

-Save the Okta Client ID (`client_id`) value generated from the created app integration to implement your authorization flow.
+From the **General Settings** tab of your app integration, save the generated **Client ID** value to implement your authorization flow.